geomagpy/magpy/README.md

         * python  -> opens a python shell ready for MagPy
         * xmagpy  -> opens the MagPy graphical user interface

-  - right-click on subfolder "command" in the start menu
+  - to update magpy right-click on subfolder "command" in the start menu
-  - select "run as administrator"
+  - depending on user/all installation eventually select "run as administrator"
-  - issue the following command "pip install -U geomagpy" (you can also specify the version e.g. pip install geomagpy==0.x.x)
+  - issue the following command "pip install geomagpy=2.x.x.".
+Replace 2.x.x with the newest version

-#### 1.4.2 Alternative: install without administration rights
+#### 1.4.2 Alternative: install without installer

 Firstly, download [WinPython](https://winpython.github.io).
 For the following instructions we used WinPython 3.13.2 from SourgeForge.